In this guide: How to choose insurance for meditation teachers and mindfulness studios, and why you need it.

 I am going to suggest that you use the larger provider.
 For one reason: They have stood the test of time.

 Smaller, newer providers are being set-up all the time.
-Some of them give specific insurance for yoga teachers and meditation teachers.
+Some of them give specific insurance for meditation teachers.
 The only problem is: You have limited reviews and comments to judge these insurers on, and, more importantly, you don’t know whether the insurer themselves will actually survive.
 They could go bankrupt.
 Then you will not be covered.

 I’d stick to the larger providers, personally.
 These insurers have thousands of comments and reviews that you can read online (which you should do to establish their trustworthiness) and they have also stood the test of time and are not likely to go bankrupt anytime soon.

 Therefore, I advise you to stick to larger insurance providers and to research the hell out of them before you sign-up.

 Choosing meditation instructor insurance can be a headache, and there are a lot of different things to consider.
 So to make it easier for you, here are the most important types of insurance for meditation instructors.